vivace-io/evelib/README.md

 ### Working on the Code

-**Please pead the Pull Requests Section before making a pull request.**
+**Please read the Pull Requests Section before making a pull request.**

 This library is versioned through gopkg.in, and some libraries are inter-dependent on one another (the `zkill` depends on the package `crest`, for example).